Dual Murnaghan-Nakayama rule for Hecke algebras in Type $A$: Preliminaries

 For each $w\in S_n$ denote $T_w=T_{i_1}T_{i_2}\ldots T_{i_k}$ for any reduced expression of $w$.
 It is well-known that $T_w$ is independent from the choice of reduced expressions of $w$, and $\{T_w|w\in S_n\}$ forms a linear basis of $H_n(q)$.
 Now for each partition $\mu=(\mu_1\ldots\mu_l)\vdash n$, let $T_{\gamma_{\mu}}=T_{\sigma_{\mu_1}}\ldots T_{\sigma_{\mu_l}}$ be the standard elements associated with the partition $\mu$.
 Here $T_{\sigma}$ is the element attached to the cyclic permutation $\sigma$, and $T_{\sigma_{\mu_i}}$ are supported on disjoint indices $\mu_1+\cdots+\mu_{i-1}+1, \mu_1+\cdots+\mu_{i-1}+2, \ldots, \mu_1+\cdots+\mu_{i}$.

 The complex irreducible representations of $H_n(q)$ are labeled by partitions of $n$.
-The trace of the irreducible representation is also referred as its character.
-Ram \cite{Ram} proved that the Frobenius character formula for $H_n(q)$ in terms of the one-row Hall-Lilltewood functions and Schur functions via the quantum Schur-Weyl duality.
-Any irreducible character $\chi^{\la}$ of $H_n(q)$ is completely determined by its values on the elements $T_{\gamma_{\mu}},\mu\vdash n$ (see \cite{Ca,Ram}).
-Let us denote the value of irreducible character $\chi^{\la}$ on the element $T_{\gamma_{\mu}}$ by $\chi^{\la}(T_{\gamma_{\mu}})$, abbreviated by $\chi^{\la}_{\mu}$.
+The trace of an irreducible representation is also referred to as its character.
+Ram \cite{Ram} proved a Frobenius-type character formula for $H_n(q)$ in terms of one-row Hall-Littlewood functions and Schur functions by using quantum Schur-Weyl duality.
+Any irreducible character $\chi^{\lambda}$ of $H_n(q)$ is completely determined by its values on the standard elements $T_{\gamma_{\mu}}$ (\(\mu\vdash n\)); see \cite{Ca,Ram}.
+We denote the value of $\chi^{\lambda}$ on $T_{\gamma_{\mu}}$ by $\chi^{\lambda}_{\mu}(q)$.